andrewmclagan/aws-lambda-ec2-start-stop/README.md

 ### IAM Role

-Make sure your lambda function is able to describe and stop instances.
+Make sure your lambda function is able to describe, start, and stop instances.

 ```json
 {